WEBDMG/ios-gathrframework/README.md

 ``` $ gem install cocoapods ```

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate GathrFramework into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```

 source 'https://github.com/CocoaPods/Specs.git'